llm-bible/llm-bible.github.io/_publications/koyuturk2023developing.markdown

 bibkey: koyuturk2023developing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2306.10645"}
-tags: ['GPT', 'Model Architecture', 'Prompting', 'RAG', 'Tools', 'Uncategorized']
+tags: ['GPT', 'Model Architecture', 'Prompting', 'RAG', 'Tools']
 ---
 Educational chatbots come with a promise of interactive and personalized learning experiences, yet their development has been limited by the restricted